dhbw-loerrach-wds22a/bdsp-extract-pipe/README.md

 ## Notes:
 - Ensure that the Python scripts referenced in the DAGs are present in the correct paths as specified in the Docker Compose volume mounts.
 - Update environment variables and ports in the Docker Compose file as needed based on your specific requirements.

+## Contributing

+Contributions to improve or extend the functionality are welcome.
+Please submit pull requests with detailed descriptions of changes or enhancements.

+## License

+MIT